tjheslin1/sunday-arcana-recruitment/doc.md

 Both success and failure provide experience, as such treat all completed adventures as worthy of granting experience or progressing in milestones.

+### Optional: Milestone progression by task

+The following table below assumes that a completed adventure is a mostly equal match between Adventure CR and follower level/Party level.

+The table deals with a count of individual adventuring tasks, of which an adventure may be comprised of many.

-The number of adventures completed below assumes a mostly equal match between Adventure CR and follower level/Party level, it also assumes that an adventure poses a singlular challenge, such as an exploration adventure to find a hidden location or a combat enounter to deal with a group of enemies.
+For example, an adventure may have been comprised of an exploration task to find a hidden location and a combat enounter to deal with a group of enemies.

-If the DM decides that an adventure undertaken by the party was comprised of a series of challenges, they may progress the followers through multiple

 ##### Suggested milestone progression
 | Follower/Party level | Total number of adventurering tasks completed |